TomGhostSmith/VirusClassification/README.md

 A deep-learning based model to taxonomize virus

-### Model Architecture
+### 1. Model Architecture

-VirTaxonomer has two major modules: Virus Identify Module and Virus Classification Module.
+VirTaxonomer consists of two major modules: the `Virus Identification Module` and the `Virus Classification Module`.

+#### Virus Identification Module

-The Virus Identify Module has two parts: Minimap part and ESM prediction part.
-For each sequence, Minimap is used to check if the sequence can be aligned to a reference sequence in VMRv4.
-If the alignment is of low quality, the ESM will determine if the sequence is a virus
+The Virus Identification Module is composed of two components: the `Minimap component` and the `ESM prediction component`.
+For each sequence:

+1. Minimap checks whether the sequence can be aligned to a reference sequence in VMRv4.
-The Virus Classification Module has two parts as well: Minimap part and machine learning part.
-For the sequence with high quality alignment obtained by Minimap, they will be classified according to the corresponding species.
-For the other sequences, there are 7 machine learning models to classify them.
+2. If the alignment quality is low, the ESM component determines whether the sequence belongs to a virus.

+#### Virus Classification Module

+The Virus Classification Module also has two components: the `Minimap component` and the `machine learning component`.

+1. Sequences with high-quality alignments from Minimap are classified directly according to the corresponding species.
+2. For sequences without high-quality alignments, machine learning models are used to classify them.
+Specifically, we train models for each taxonomic rank (realm, kingdom, phylum, etc.).

+### 2. Overall Workflow

-The overall workflow of VirTaxonomer is shown below.
+The overall workflow of VirTaxonomer is illustrated below.

 ![](image/workflow.png)

-### How to run VirTaxonomer
+### 3. How to run VirTaxonomer

+*Note*: running VirTaxonomer on GPU is highly recommended.

+#### Download models

-1. Download models from [https://zenodo.org/records/14649352](https://zenodo.org/records/14649352), extract them and put the files in the corresponding folder
+You can download our models from [https://zenodo.org/records/14649352](https://zenodo.org/records/14649352), extract them and put the files in the corresponding folder

 ```
 model_root